omar-sharif03/omar-sharif03.github.io/_pages/misc.md

 ## <font color="#00cc66"> Quotes </font>

+Whenever I feel depressed or exhausted, I try to utter few quotes in my mind from here.
+These points are taken from different books I have read over time.

 > * Life is a echo: "We get back what we give".
 > * The quality of our life depends on the quality of our thoughts.
 > * Our thoughts lead to actions, actions lead to habits and habits form character.
 "Character determines our destiny".